DevOps vs. DevSecOps – What Is the Difference?

 In today’s technological world, a wide range of philosophies and strategies have been developed to deal with various development processes.
 To choose which methodology or process is ideal for your company, you must first comprehend what each approach focuses on.

 A rising number of companies are shifting their software development teams to more efficient operating methods.
-The first wave introduced Agile development, the second wave brought DevOps, and the third wave brought DevSecOps, which is the integration of security tasks inside the DevOps operational framework.
+The first wave introduced Agile development, the second wave brought DevOps, and the third wave brought DevSecOps, which is the integration of security processes inside the DevOps operational framework.

-In this article, we’ll look at the differences between DevOps and DevSecOps, as well as how either approach might be beneficial for your team.
+In this article, we’ll look at the key differences between DevOps and DevSecOps, as well as how either approach might be beneficial for your team.

-What is DevSecOps vs. DevOps?
+What is DevSecOps vs DevOps?

 The practice of merging development and operations is known as DevOps, and DevSecOps is a variant of that, which focuses on security.
 Although the concepts are not mutually incompatible, their objectives are different.